Residential Rehabilitation

 If you are reading this page, it is likely that either your or someone you know may be in need of addiction treatment.
-Rehab is a generic term that has been widely used to describe a range of services, but what exactly is residential rehab?
-There are a number of alcohol and drug rehab centres in the UK and worldwide, often with many similarities in how they work, but huge differences in terms of location, accommodation, treatment methods and cost.
-In this guide, we hope to help you to understand more about residential rehab, so that you can make the right choice when it comes to helping yourself, or a loved one, to fight addiction.
+Rehab is a generic term that has been widely used to describe a range of services, but what exactly is rehab?
+Here at TLC, we believe we offer genuine value by offering a completely unique treatment programme, combined with good quality accommodation, in a fantastic location.
+We hope to help you to understand more about residential addiction treatment, so that you can make the right choice when it comes to helping yourself, or a loved one, to fight addiction.

 The word rehab derives from the latin ‘rehabilitare’ ‘re’ (again) and ‘habitare’ (make fit) – restoring something that is broken to its previous condition.
 Rehab is a term used in the medical sector, when people break a part of their body, they will need to undergo ‘rehabilitation’ to slowly get the broken body-part to work as it previously did.

 What is nice to understand from the true definition of the word, is that it implies that a person seeking rehabilitation for addiction, does not necessarily have to change themselves into something completely different, they should seek to restore themselves back to the good, kind, loving person that they once were, before the demons of addiction took hold.
-Famously in the 12 step programme, Step 2 is all about having the belief that an addict can be ‘restored to sanity’.
 In the world of addiction, rehab can be used to describe any treatment designed to help someone to recover from alcohol or drug abuse.

 The word ‘Rehab’ is more widely associated with residential rehab – a treatment programme in a residential setting, where addicts and alcoholics can live for a period of time, to undergo detox and intensive therapeutic care.
-Though rehab can be funded by a local authority, most places work with people on a private basis and costs vary dramatically depending on where the rehab is, what services it offers and the accommodation it provides.
+Though rehab can be funded by a local authority, most people choose to pay for it privately so that they can access a service like ours in a timely way.
 For some people going to a residential rehab is the only option and the last resort, but it can be extremely effective.
 If you are looking to book yourself or a loved one into rehab, it is a big decision to make, but the outcome could be life changing.

-The length of time someone can spend in a UK rehab centre, typically varies from 7 days to 3 months, though some rehab centres offer extended secondary care programmes which can last an additional 3 months, sometimes longer.
+The length of time someone can spend in rehab typically varies from 7 days to 3 months.
 Ultimately, someone can stay in rehab for as long as they deem it necessary.

-The American model of rehab is generally a 28-day programme, and most rehabs in the UK would recommend a minimum of a 4 week stay, especially for someone for whom it is their first time in rehab.
+The American model of rehab is generally a 28-day programme, and we would certainly recommend a minimum of a 4 week stay, especially for someone for whom it is their first time in rehab.
 The reason for this is that it takes time to get acquainted to your new surroundings, and time to develop trust and build the relationships which will allow you to share your story with the therapists and other clients in the rehab.

 Before answering this question, you must ask yourself – what does ‘success’ mean?
 A lot of people in ‘active recovery’ would say that being in recovery is a lifelong process, something that an addict or alcoholic will have to work on daily for a sustained period of time, possibly forever, to maintain sobriety.
 Some people who have multiple addictions, may define success as abstaining from all illicit drugs but in the longer term still being able to have a drink or take a prescribed medication such as methadone.